Designed Experiences. Culturally Relevant Through Design.

 Navigating Your Context

 When brands understand their context, they appear relevant to consumers.
-Combined with a credible brand position targeted a consumer’s ideal self-perception, brands can create designs and experiences that draw people in.
-Design Director Mikael Tonning highlighted some of the most important and relevant current trends in the FMCG market.
+With a credible brand position targeting a consumer’s ideal self-perception, brands can create designs and experiences that draw people in.
+Design Director & Founding Partner at EVÉRLAND Mikael Tonning highlighted some of the most important and relevant current trends in the FMCG market.

 Private labels become private brands.
-As retailers strengthen their private label offerings they begin to challenge traditional brands.
-International retailers such as Waitrose, Marks & Spencer and Amazon are launching private label products that in design and quality appear to match – or even exceed – the category standards.
-The wave of well-designed private brands will push traditional brands to up their design game and specialize, in order to stay relevant among consumers.
+As retailers strengthen their private label offerings, they start to challenge traditional brands.
+International retailers such as Waitrose, Marks & Spencer and Amazon are launching private label products that, in design and quality, appear to match – or even exceed – the category standards.
+The wave of well-designed private brands will push traditional brands to up their design game and specialise in order to stay relevant among consumers.

 Companies cut the crap.
 They simply and amplify their message to make it stand out – loud and clear.
-One example is Kelloggs who recently overhauled its look.
+One example is Kellogg’s, which recently overhauled its look.
 Over time, the iconic brand had stalled so it was time to rejuvenate the brand.
 By simplifying and amplifying their design, they are now stronger and more relevant than ever.

-Brands that take a stand also experience regained relevance among their audience.
-Nike is a great example with their equality slogan and their successful Colin Kaepernick campaign helped the iconic sports brand become a dominant player in the market.
+Brands that take a stand also regain relevance among their audience.
+Nike is a great example with its equality slogan, and the successful Colin Kaepernick campaign helped the iconic sports brand become a dominant player in the market.

 Sustainability is still very much talk of the town and packaging has become a vehicle in the fight against plastic.
-Take an example like beer brand Corona who is actively designing their products with the environment in mind.
+Take, for example, the beer brand Corona, which is actively designing its products with the environment in mind.
 Their innovative packaging solutions reduce plastic usage or even make it redundant.
-This makes it easier for consumers to reduce plastic usage and positions the brand at the front of the fight for the environment.
+This makes it easier for consumers to reduce plastic usage and positions the brand at the forefront of the fight for the environment.